narf9995/Lands-End/README.md

 In the matching phase, the only difference is that in the case of a go point being earned, the next round is always opened by the first player unable to play a card in the previous round.
 The player to the left (if play is clockwise) or to the right (if play is counterclockwise) of the dealer determines the turn-up card, and also opens.
 When scoring during the showing phase, the order is always the same direction as decided at the beginning of the game.

 The rarer form of casino play uses the two-hand traditional version.
 The only difference is that the house always deals & the player always scores the pocket.
 There is no rotation of the pocket.

 ### Variation 1: Cribbage
 #### HOW TO DEAL
 Start with a standard fifty-two-card deck.
 Cards rank high to low from king down to ace.
 Face cards are worth 10 points, aces are worth 1, and all other cards are worth their index value.
 Deal each player six cards, one at a time and face down.
 No other cards are dealt.

-Each player looks at her cards and then nominates two cards to place face down in the center of the table.
+Each player looks at their cards and then nominates two cards to place face down in the center of the table.
 This is the crib, an extra hand of four cards that always belongs to the dealer.
 Once the crib is established, the non-dealer cuts the deck, and the dealer turns up the top card from the lower portion of the deck.
 This is the turn-up card, which is used by both players as a fifth card in their hand.
-If the turn-up card is a jack, the dealer scores 1 point for His Heels (see “Scoring” below).
+If the turn-up card is a jack, the dealer scores 1 point for their Heels (see “Scoring” below).

 #### SCORING
-The goal in Cribbage is to be the first player to score 121 points (in tournament play, if a player wins with 121 points before his opponent scores 61 points, a double-game score is earned).
+The goal in Cribbage is to be the first player to score 121 points (in tournament play, if a player wins with 121 points before their opponent scores 61 points, a double-game score is earned).
 Players earn points for scoring the following combinations:

 #### HOW TO PLAY